linpengcheng/PurefunctionPipelineDataflow/README.md

 The whole system consists of five basic components.
 It perfectly achieves unity and simplicity.
 It must be the ultimate programming methodology.

-The idea of simplicity and unity is an important guiding ideology of scientific research.
-It can be found from the knowledge of various disciplines: the more universally applicable a unified theory, the simpler it is, and the more basic it is, the greater it is.

-This method has been applied to 100,000 lines of code-level pure clojure project, which can prove the practicability of this method.

 In addition, the IT industry is still a very young and immature discipline.
 The current software engineering is still at the level of manual workshops.